yedivanseven/CheckerPy/README.md

 ```python
 out = JustShape(a, shape=[(..., 3), (2, ...)])
 ```
-checks that array _a_ either has 3 columns and an arbitrary number of rows or 2 rows and an arbitrary number of columns.
+checks that array _a_ either has 3 columns and an arbitrary number of rows, or 2 rows and an arbitrary number of columns.
 If it does not,
 ```python
 a = np.array([1, 2, 3])